Hunger Mountain Co-op

 Locally owned since 1972

 Hunger Mountain Co-op is a full service, natural foods grocery store and deli, which has been owned by our community since 1972.
 We believe that good food helps to create sustainable local food systems and vibrant, healthy communities.
-Our Co-op is located at 623 Stone Cutters Way in Montpelier, Vermont, and is open 9am-7pm daily.
+Our Co-op is located at 623 Stone Cutters Way in Montpelier, Vermont.
 Everyone is welcome!

 We are committed to offering a wide variety of high-quality products produced in an environmentally sound and socially conscious manner for a fair price.
 Our emphasis is on wholesome foods that are grown and produced locally.
 We provide natural and organic products free of artificial preservatives, sweeteners, colorings, and flavorings.
 We give preference to products that are humanely raised, sustainably harvested, and produced without chemical fertilizers, pesticides, hormones, or antibiotics.